datastax/nodejs-driver/doc/upgrade-guide/README.md

 `Client` options parameter as `localDataCenter`.
 This is necessary to prevent routing requests to nodes in remote data centers.

+### Selection of contact points is now evaluated in random order

+The list of contact points provided as a Client option is now shuffled before selecting a node to connect to as part of initialization.
+This change was made for instances where configuration is shared between many clients.
+In this case, it is better to distribute initial connections to different nodes in the cluster instead of choosing the same node each time as the initial connection makes a number of queries to discover cluster topology and schema.

 ### Changes to the retry and load-balancing policies

 `ExecutionOptions` is introduced as a wrapper around the `QueryOptions`.